piensaenpixel/cuentas-anuales/cuentas/notas-estados-en.md

 Net impairment losses of assets recognized under these headings arising in each period are recognized under the heading “Impairment or (-) reversal of impairment on financial assets not measured at fair value through profit or loss – loans and receivables”, “Impairment or (-) reversal of impairment on financial assets not measured at fair value through profit or loss - held to maturity investments” or “Impairment or (-) reversal of impairment on financial assets not measured at fair value through profit or loss – financial assets measured at cost” (see Note 47) in the consolidated income statement for that period.

-###### “Derivatives-Hedge Accounting” and “Fair value changes of the hedged items in portfolio hedges of interestrate risk”
+###### “Derivatives-Hedge Accounting” and “Fair value changes of the hedged items in portfolio hedges of interest-rate risk”

 Assets and liabilities recognized under these headings in the accompanying consolidated balance sheets are measured at fair value.